-Our commitment is to share the teaching and practice of Christian meditation throughout the world, leading to an ever-deepening union with the living Christ present within us all.
-We are then propelled outward into practical care for all members of the human family and experience from within an increasing respect for the interdependence of all creation.
+Our commitment is to share the teaching and practice of Christian meditation, leading to an ever-deepening union with the living Christ present within us all.
+As we incorporate a daily practice of meditation into our lives, we find we are then naturally turned outward into practical care for all members of the human family and experience from within an increasing respect for the interdependence of all creation.
 The worldwide activities and programs of WCCM, now led by Fr.
 John’s successor, Fr.
 Laurence Freeman, OSB can be viewed at www.wccm.org.

 We believe that understanding the gift of meditation is truly gained in the experience and practice of meditation, more than in the reading or study about it, so we welcome you to visit a group near to you or find an introductory event to attend.
 Meditation creates community.
 If you live too far for personal contact, please delve deeply into the information on this site, as well as our International site.
-But we have begun the practice of “virtual groups” to specifically address this need, so check out that page and contact us for more information.
+We have begun the practice of “virtual groups” to specifically address the need of isolated meditators, so check out that page and contact us for more information.

 BE STILL AND KNOW THAT I AM GOD – Psalm 46:10